adaltas/node-nikita/src/docker/exec.coffee.md

 ## Options

 * `boot2docker` (boolean)
   Whether to use boot2docker or not, default to false.
 * `container` (string)
-  Name/ID of the container. __Mandatory__
+  Name/ID of the container, required.
 * `code_skipped` (int | array)
   The exit code(s) to skip.
 * `machine` (string)
-  Name of the docker-machine. __Mandatory__ if using docker-machine.
+  Name of the docker-machine, required using docker-machine.
 * `service` (boolean)
   if true, run container as a service, else run as a command, true by default.
 * `uid` (name | uid)
   Username or uid.
 * `gid` (name | gid)
   Groupname or gid.

 ## Callback parameters

 * `err`
   Error object if any.
-* `executed`
+* `status`
-  if command was executed
+  True if command was executed in container.
 * `stdout`
   Stdout value(s) unless `stdout` option is provided.
 * `stderr`